monukumar98/Crux-NP-JUN23/README.md

 ADVERTISEMENT

-Java Assignment Operators
+Java Assignment Operators<br>
-Assignment operators are used to assign values to variables.
+Assignment operators are used to assign values to variables.<br>
-In the example below, we use the assignment operator (=) to assign the value 10 to a variable called x:
+In the example below, we use the assignment operator (=) to assign the value 10 to a variable called x:<br>
 Example
 intx =10;
 Try it Yourself »